CodeMaster10000/blog-post-app/README.md

 ### Notice!

+There are TWO .env files.

+- In the `container` directory
+- In the root directory.

-There are two .env files, one in the `container` directory and one in the root directory.
+The one in the `container` directory applies to the `Fully Containerized` setup.

-The one in the `container` directory applies to the `Fully Containerized` setup The one in the root directory applies to `Containerized Infrastructure` setup
+The one in the root directory applies to `Containerized Infrastructure` setup

 ### Fully Containerized